larsbrinkhoff/twitter-data/data/README.txt

 - minuteOpen: Minute that the venue opens
 - hourClose: Hour that the venue closes
 - minuteClose: minute that the venue closes
+- appleAppStore: URL for an Apple App Store app added to the Mobile App Spotlight
+- googlePlayStore: URL for a Google Play Store app added to the Mobile App Spotlight
+- rawUrl: URL chosen by the user to display in the link spotlight
+- ctaDisplay: Call to action string chosen by the user to display in the link spotlight
 ----------------------
 profile.js
 - bio: Current account bio as displayed on the profile, if the user has provided one.